topcoder-platform/lookups-api/README.md

 ## Elasticsearch setup
-This page `https://www.elastic.co/downloads/elasticsearch` contains various ways to setup Elasticsearch, choose a way suitable for you system, setup version 7.1.1, update Elasticsearch connection host if needed.
+This page `https://www.elastic.co/downloads/elasticsearch` contains various ways to setup Elasticsearch, choose a way suitable for you system, setup version 6.8, update Elasticsearch connection host if needed.
 Make sure to use correct version, different versions may behave differently, especially the index creation may be different for different ES versions.

+If you want to use docker of local Elasticsearch:
+- you may go to `es-docker` folder, and run `docker-compose up` to start local Elasticsearch
+- local Elasticsearch is running at `http://localhost:9200`

 ## Local Deployment
 - Install dependencies `npm install`